Halal, Vegetarian & Allergy-Friendly Family Dining in Fukuoka & Kyushu (2026)

 a person cutting food on a plate with a knife (Photo by Mihir Sabnis on Unsplash)

-Miyazaki’s food story is built on three things kids love: chicken nanban (the prefecture’s invention — fried chicken with sweet vinegar sauce and tartar), Miyazaki-gyu wagyu beef, and a tropical-fruit culture (mango, passion fruit) that turns into kid-friendly desserts.
-Add the southern coast’s seafood and you have a food map that’s surprisingly easy with even … Read more
+Miyazaki’s food story is built on three things kids love.
+First, chicken nanban — the prefecture’s own invention: fried chicken pieces in sweet vinegar sauce, finished with creamy tartar.
+Second, Miyazaki-gyu wagyu beef.
+And third, a tropical-fruit culture (mango, passion fruit) that turns into easy kid-friendly desserts.
+Add the southern coast’s seafood and you have … Read more

 Family-Friendly Food in Saga: Where to Eat with Kids (2026)